 - Make Character Puppets: Create sock or brown paper bag puppets of your child’s favorite characters in books you read together.
-Use the puppets to act out the stories together.
+Use the puppets to act out the stories with your child.

 - Make Up Stories: Tell your child stories about your childhood and make up stories together.

 - Make Letter Cookies: Roll out cookie dough into letters.
-You can also spell out your child’s name and other words they want to spell with the different letters.
+You can also spell out your child’s name (and other words) with it.

-- Rhyme Time: Play a game in which you take turns saying words (both real and silly), thinking of as many rhymes for a set of words as possible.
+- Rhyme Time: Play a game in which you take turns saying words (both real and silly), thinking of as many rhymes for a set as possible.

-Much of preschoolers’ early writing skills are developed through the many arts and crafts projects they do throughout the day.
-As preschoolers paint, draw, cut, stick, and glue they build strength in their hand and develop their fine motor skills, building the strength and skills required to hold and use pens and pencils.
-And of course, the reading that your preschooler does is directly connected to developing their writing and literacy skills.
+Many of preschoolers’ early writing skills are developed through the various arts and crafts projects they do throughout the day.
+As preschoolers paint, draw, cut, stick, and glue, they build strength in their hands and develop their fine motor skills, gaining the strength and skills required to hold and use pens and pencils.
+And, of course, the reading that your preschooler does is directly connected to developing her writing and literacy skills.

 In order to build writing skills, your preschooler: